getsetup-io/embed-npm-package/README.md

 This package is intended for partners of GetSetUp to include into their build processes.
 It will inject GetSetUp embedded content into the partner's site using iframes.

 ## Installing
-At the moment this package is only available if you have been given access to GetSetUp's GitHub npm repository.
-After you have access and your `.npmrc` is configured appropriately you can just:

 ```sh
 npm i @getsetup/embed
 ```